Learn the difference. It really matters.

 If one runs the same infrastructure as the main data center or cloud, everything else follows – apps are cumbersome, expensive, hard to build and increasingly difficult to maintain.

-The firms using this strategy of computing at the edge by replicating data centers at the edge of the network will not achieve sustainable differentiation from their competitors.
+Customers adopting this strategy of computing at the edge by replicating data centers at the edge of the network will not achieve sustainable differentiation from competitors.
+They have moved more IBM or Nutanix plumbing to the edge of the network.
+Anyone can do it.

 Computing at the edge is NOT edge computing.